 Krita was created by artists with the aim of making art tools affordable to everyone.
 This is an open source digital sketching and painting studio that is geared towards concept artists. illustrators, and designers who want to sketch from scratch.
 So, if you want to edit existing imagery, this one isn't for you.
 Krita also offers training material to kickstart your illustration career (or hobby), and can open PSD files, too.

 Canva is another browser-based web app that provides everything a graphic designer needs.
 For those who like to work on their phones or tablets, there are apps for iOS and Android as well.

 Used by over 10 million people, Canva serves up millions of stock images, hundreds of fonts, and a wide range of filters, icons, and shapes.
-With their resources to hand, you can drag and drop imagees into place before editing them.
+With their resources to hand, you can drag and drop images into place before editing them.
 The simplicity of Canva makes sophisticated design accessible to everyone with a diverse range of templates available, and even the most amateur of users will get decent design outcomes with the help of this app.

-Thanks to it’s image based tabs system which makes it easy to work on multiple projects at once, Paint.Net is a great free alternative to Photoshop.
+Thanks to its image based tabs system which makes it easy to work on multiple projects at once, Paint.Net is a great free alternative to Photoshop.
 Also, the inclusion of layers – a feature normally reserved for expensive professional software – makes Paint.Net tough to beat.
 The UI will feel familiar to Photoshop users but it’s also very easy to pick up for newbies.

 I see it as a halfway house between Microsoft Paint and Photoshop, making it easy for graphic design newbies to grasp.
 And it's for that reason – among others – that I've personally been using Paint.NET for all my image editing needs over the last few years.
 It’s simplicity combined with the advanced features available makes it a tough one to beat and also a great option for users that have difficulty with software that’s geared more towards experienced users.
 Features include a number of special effects that can sharpen, blur, emboss, distort, and eliminate red-eye from photos in a few clicks.